12 Signs It’s Time To Downsize

 If the cost and physical activity it takes to maintain your property has become intimidating, then it’s likely time to downsize and find something with less overwhelming maintenance.
 While every home will occasionally require maintenance that lies outside your physical or financial comfort zone, if you’re regularly struggling to perform the chores required to maintain your property and your home has become a source of frustration, it’s time to find a solution.
 Homeownership should be a pleasure, not a source of physical exhaustion or mental anguish.

 And the truth is that every home requires maintenance.
-For a quick reality check, here are 50 crucial fall maintenance tasks you should never forget.
+For a quick reality check, here are the top crucial fall maintenance tasks you should never forget.

 Signs to Downsize: Empty, Unused Space